Adyen/adyen-react-native/docs/Configuration.md

 ### ApplePay component
 * **merchantID** - The merchant identifier for apple pay.
 * **merchantName** - The merchant name.
 Used for generation of [PKPaymentSummaryItem]
+* **allowOnboarding** - The flag to toggle onboarding.
+If true, allow the shopper to add cards to Apple Pay if non exists yet.
+If false, then Apple Pay is disabled if the shopper doesn’t have supported cards on Apple Pay wallet.
+Default is false.

 ### GooglePay component
 * **merchantAccount** - The merchant account to be put in the payment token from Google to Adyen.
 By default uses value from `brands`